 The Association’s aim is to defend and support breast cancer patients at all stages of the disease, namely pre- and post-surgery, inpatient and outpatient, to promote a better quality of life and also to provide support for family and friends.

-A Portuguese non-profit organisation whose aim is to continuously promote the well-being of children, young people and adults through three different programmes: Transformative Dreams, Dream Workshop and WeGuide.
-“We are carers who believe there are no impossibilities and we facilitate all dimensions of well-being and health – mental, physical, emotional, relational and spiritual.”
+A Portuguese non-profit organization that aims to continuously promote the well-being of children, young people, and adults through three distinct programs: Transformative Dreams, Dream Workshop, and WeGuide.
+“We are caregivers who believe there are no impossibilities and we facilitate all dimensions of well-being and health—mental, physical, emotional, relational, and spiritual.”

-Through its programmes, the charity accompanies, cares for and empowers individuals, families, carers and health professionals.
-It helps those who are most vulnerable, be it a child with a serious illness, a young person in foster care far from their family of origin, or an adult with a chronic illness, always in favour of improving the well-being of those it supports.
+Through its programs, the institution supports, cares for, and empowers people, families, caregivers, and healthcare professionals.
+It helps those who are most vulnerable, whether a child with a serious illness, a young person in care away from their family of origin, or an adult with chronic illness, always working to improve the well-being of those it supports.

-Banco do Bebé – Associação de Ajuda ao Recém-Nascido – is a Private Social Solidarity Institution (IPSS) created on 26 May 1996 and which systematically supports children from the families of users of the Dr. Alfredo da Costa Maternity Hospital who face economic, social, and developmental problems in their daily lives.
+Banco do BebĂ© – Associação de Ajuda ao RecĂ©m-Nascido – is a Private Social Solidarity Institution (IPSS) created on 26 May 1996 and which systematically supports children from the families of users of the Dr. Alfredo da Costa Maternity Hospital who face economic, social, and developmental problems in their daily lives.

-Horto do Campo Grande has joined forces with the CECD in Mira Sintra and the “Plantas Solidárias” project.
-Our support consists of creating jobs so that the Centre’s users can be integrated into the professional market, thus stimulating the equal opportunities that guide our actions.
+Horto do Campo Grande has partnered with CECD de Mira Sintra and the “Solidarity Plants” project.
+Our support consists of creating jobs so that the users of this Center can be integrated into the professional market, thereby promoting the equal opportunities that guide our actions.

-As a result of this partnership, you can find Solidarity Plants in the Garden Centres belonging to the Campo Grande Garden Centre.
-By buying these plants, you are supporting people suffering from intellectual disabilities, multi-disabilities, and other limitations, promoting their rights and helping to improve their quality of life.
+As a result of this partnership, Solidarity Plants can be found at the Garden Centers belonging to Horto do Campo Grande.
+By purchasing these plants, you are supporting people who suffer from intellectual disabilities, multiple disabilities, and other limitations, promoting their rights and contributing to improving their quality of life.

 Since 1996 we have supported the work of the Campo Grande Social and Parish Centre, which networks with the community to find appropriate social responses to each situation, keeping an eye on the signs of the times and the consequences of changes in the social structure and trying to update its action in the service of those who need it most, with a preferential option for the weakest and poorest.